353words/json/README.md

 ```

 Listing 3 shows how to use field tags.
-On lines 10-13 you have JSON document with a `name` member.
+On lines 10-13 you have a JSON document with a `name` member.
 On lines 15-18 you define the `User` struct.
 On line 16 you use the field tag `json:"name"` to tell `encoding/json` to use the `name` member to fill the `Login` field.
 On lines 20-23 you unmarshal the JSON document to the `u` variable and on line 24 you print it.
 You can see that the `Login` field is filled from the `name` JSON member.

-The field tags used by `encoding/json` has a mini-langugae,
+The field tags used by `encoding/json` has a mini-language,
 [read the documentation](https://pkg.go.dev/encoding/json#Marshal) to learn more.

 ### Missing vs Zero Values

-Go initializes each variable to it's zero value.
+Go initializes each variable to its zero value.
 If you declare `var s string` then Go will assign `s` to the empty string (`""`),
 which is the zero value for strings.
 Default initialization is great, but when working with JSON it creates an issue of zero vs missing values.